confluentinc/cli/internal/pkg/flink/CONTRIBUTING.md

 You can then open the coverage.html file from the repository root in your browser to see the coverage report for each file.

 ### Generating Mocks
 We have generated mocked as we need them.
 We have a make target for controllers, store and client.
-You can look at the mock_generator.go file as an exampple if you need to mock other things.
+You can look at the mock_generator.go file as an example if you need to mock other things.

 ```
 go generate test/mock/mock_generator.go